AI is disrupting the business world as we know it.

 Throughout this process, a company has to engage and nurture their leads to convert them consistently.
 That means giving the customers timely information, answering all their queries, following up with them after each interaction, and addressing any concerns or reservations they might have.

 AI can help automate the entire process.
-When it comes to engagement, AI can personalize the content offered to each website visitor, depending on their profile.
+When it comes to engagement, AI can personalize each website visitor’s content, depending on their profile.

 It can even tailor the offerings presented to these visitors to maximize the likelihood of converting them.
 Better yet, chatbots can be used to both engage and nurture the leads, ushering them down the sales funnel till they make that critical purchase.

 If a prospect engages with a company, the bots will automatically follow up every once in a while.

 Remember the tweaks we said AI could help with when it comes to email campaigns and advertisements?
 An AI system could do this automatically, freeing the time of the support and sales team.

 Whether an AI system provides insights, personalizes the offerings, or engages the leads, it is doing work that a usual sales representative would have had to carry out; the only difference is that the AI is doing the job faster and at scale.

 While a sales representative can only engage with a single customer at a time, a chatbot can simultaneously engage with more than 20 customers.
 Moreover, sales representatives can only work for a limited number of hours every day, during which they have to take breaks, but an AI chatbot can work around the clock.

 As a result, AI systems can save valuable time for a company’s support and sales team.
 AI could deal with low priority leads, giving the sales team the necessary freedom to focus on the ones that matter.

 Modern AIs are so advanced that most customers will have no idea whether they are talking to a bot or an actual human being.